bguvava/SECZim-AML-Guard/services/supervision_module/sql/README.md

-# Using the VS Code PostgreSQL extension
+# Using a local PostgreSQL (optional)

-You can provision and seed the local database entirely from VS Code using the PostgreSQL extension.
+Neon is the recommended database for this project.
+If you prefer to use a local PostgreSQL instance for development, you can provision and seed it from VS Code using the PostgreSQL extension.

 ## Prerequisites
 - PostgreSQL server installed locally (default port 5432)